aditya-xq/altcss/README.md

 Alt CSS is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

 ## 🎉 Acknowledgments
 Special thanks to the Tailwind CSS community for their amazing work.
+Also, special mention to ChatGPT for being the awesome companion in helping with debugging, writing code and creative support.

 ## Caution
 This project is frequently updated.